rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 * Service Mesh Control Plane deployed
 * Free time to have fun with Service Mesh!

-Export the useful variables that will be use for customize the Namespace where our microservices will be installed:
+Export the useful variables that will be used to customize the Namespace where our microservices will be installed:

 ```